MonashUAS/cmavnode/README.md

         sim_enable=true #enables simulation options
-        sim_packet_loss=25 #simulates packet loss of 25% on this link (incoming and outgoing) output_only_from=1,2,3 #only sends packets from sysID's 1, 2, and 3 on this link
+        sim_packet_loss=25 #simulates packet loss of 25% on this link (incoming and outgoing) output_only_from=1,2,3 #only sends packets from sysID's 1, 2, and 3 on this link reject_repeat_packets=true #enables detection and removal of duplicate packets from different links sik_radio=true #enable this to be able to see radio stats (rssi, noise etc) on the console interface

 ## Licence